GayathriRajendran17/E-commerce/README.md

 # E-commerce
-This is an E-commerce Website for ELectronic products ..Where the user can Select the product like headphones , Mobile phones ,Laptops etc.
+This is an E-commerce Website for Electronic products ..Where the user can Select the product like headphones , Mobile phones ,Laptops etc.
 To Access the website the user have to Register first and login with their registration Creditenials After login,there will be a separate Dashboard for different categories User can add their product to Cart